wp-plugins/wp-e-commerce-predictive-search/readme.txt

 * Searches your entire product database for the product titles that match what is being typed.
 * Shows the results beautifully in the widget dropdown and on the All results search page.
 * Add search box to any widgetized area on your site.
-* Results search page features endless scroll feature - no pagination.
+* All Results search page features endless scroll - no pagination.

 = Pro Version Upgrade =